Soyvolon/ChristysThirstyBeerRides/docs/README.md

 - Cash

 ### PARKING
-There is extended parking under the interstate on the corner of 1st Ave South & 18th St South – half a block from Avid Brew Company
+There is parking at Bayboro Brewing

 ### WHAT TO BRING:
 - Bike or rent one of mine